bjzhang/open_log/log201701linaro.markdown

         10:29-11:03 It is hard for me.
         11:19-11:52 15:12-15:25
         15:25-16:29 calculate the result.
+        -18:00 try to write the proposal, not big progress.
+        19:00-
     3.  huawei opensource discussion.
         11:04-11:19 15:05-15:11
     4.  dairy.
         14:20-14:45
+    5.  update the repo in github.
+        16:29-16:40 I think it takes too much time to update the repo.
+The main issues are the diversity of repo.
     2. Test base memory copy in hugetlb(with cont page hint). monitor the tlb miss through perf.
     2.  linaro proposal
     2.  reply to guodongxu and zhuangluan su.